charmoniumQ/blog-content/blog-content/_posts/2016-05-13-ansible-and-abstraction.markdown

 ---

 You could do everything that is done with a configuration management tool like ansible through standard shell scripts.
-Configuration managers just gives you a higher level of abstraction, which gives two advantages: ease of use and more generalization at the cost of speed and granularity.
+Configuration managers (like [ansible](https://angularclass.com/how-to-use-ansible/)) just gives you a higher level of abstraction, which gives two advantages: ease of use and more generalization at the cost of speed and granularity.

 Configuration management is so good